qgis/qgis-docker/README.md

       |-- __init__.py
 ```

-Custom fonts are loaded into `/usr/share/fonts`. `fc-cache` is run at container deployment.
+Custom fonts are loaded into `/usr/share/fonts`. `fc-cache` is run when container is started.

 ### Runtime customizations